diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 == Ethics & Sustainability

-As further outlined in @method, the designed tool has been run against various source-available projects that can be downloaded from @pypi.
+As further outlined in @method, the designed tool has been run against various source-available projects that can be downloaded from @pypi and GitHub.
 All vulnerabilities found during the elaboration of this project have been responsibly disclosed to the respective developers and maintainers within a reasonable time frame, following standard disclosure procedures.